AdEspresso

 To see which weekdays contribute to the most conversions at the lowest CPA, go to your Facebook Ads Manager reports and use the Breakdown menu to break down your campaigns by Day.

-facebook campaign breakdown by timeYou can use the performance data from multiple Facebook campaigns to discover the best time for advertising.
+You can use the performance data from multiple Facebook campaigns to discover the best time for advertising.

 Next, you can set your campaigns on a custom schedule, so that you only reach your prospects at the time with the highest potential.

 In AdEspresso, we have the audience inspector tool which allows you to recognize the best performing time of the day for your campaigns.
-This data allows you to quickly see exactly what hours of the day (in either the impression timezone or your ad account timezone) are performing the best, according to the KPI most important to you.

-This data allows you to quickly see exactly what hours of the day (in either the impression timezone or your ad account timezone) are performing the best, according to the KPI most important to you.
+This data allows you to quickly see exactly what hours of the day (in either the impression time zone or your ad account time zone) are performing the best, according to the KPI most important to you.

 Another reason to keep your ad campaigns on a custom schedule is to decrease Ad Frequency – people will see your ads less often, and won’t get bored with them as quickly.